Terms of Service

 You agree that we reserve the right to critique or not critique any particular aspect of your work.

 Our screenplay readers are given leeway to write as much or as little about each aspect of your script as they like.
 So some aspects or details of your script may be commented upon less, or even ignored, at the expense of focusing on others.
 We cannot provide a redo or refund just because you feel our reader didn’t focus on what you wanted them to focus on.
-We don’t micromanage our team, and that lets us keep working with great readers, instead of mediocre ones.

 You understand that our scores, recommendations, and critiques will vary.